The Funhouse (novel): Plot synopsis

-In 1980, a girl named Amy gets pregnant by her boyfriend.
+In 1980, a boy impregnates his girlfriend, a girl named Amy.
 He refuses to raise the child or pay for an abortion.
-She tearfully runs home to her religious, alcoholic mother who is later revealed to be Ellen.
-Amy eventually tells her mother that she is pregnant, causing her to strike her.
-However, she agrees to pay for an abortion and takes her to the doctor, but only to stop Amy from "giving birth to the Antichrist".
+She tearfully runs home to her religious, alcoholic mother, who is revealed to be Ellen.
+Amy eventually tells her mother that she is pregnant, causing Ellen to strike her.
+However, she agrees to pay for an abortion and takes her to the doctor, but only to stop Amy from "giving birth to the Antichrist."

-Meanwhile, Amy's younger brother, Joey, is secretly afraid of Ellen as she frequently comes into his room late at night, drunkenly ranting about how he may be a demon in disguise.
+Amy's younger brother, Joey, is secretly afraid of Ellen, as she frequently comes into his room late at night, drunkenly ranting about how he may be a demon in disguise.
 He decides to run away with a traveling fair that is coming to town the following week.
 The carnival is revealed to be Conrad's.
-After years of searching, the other carnies try to persuade the barker that he will never find Ellen, but he refuses to give up.
-That night, a young couple is lured to the carnival's funhouse where they are disemboweled and partially eaten by Gunther, the demonic, monstrous son that Conrad had with the carnival's fortune teller, Madame Zena.
+After years of searching, the other carnies try to persuade Conrad that he will never find Ellen, but he refuses to give up.
+That night, a young couple is lured to the carnival's funhouse where they are disembowelled and partially eaten by Gunther, the demonic, monstrous son that Conrad had with the carnival's fortune teller, Madame Zena.
 Conrad plans to use Gunther to kill Ellen's children.

-Amy visits the diner where her promiscuous best friend, Liz, works.
-Liz reveals she is going to run away to Las Vegas and become a call girl.
+Amy visits the diner, where her promiscuous best friend Liz works.
+Liz says she is going to run away to Las Vegas and become a call girl.
 She invites Amy to come with her the morning after they go to the carnival.
 Joey visits the fair during the day and is recognized by Conrad as possibly being Ellen's child.
 When asked what his mother's name is, Joey is frightened and lies.
-Conrad is disappointed, but lets him go.
+Conrad is disappointed but lets him go.